Johor Tourism Portal

 Apart from its appeal as a shopping destination, Johor Bahru offers the visitor several interesting heritage building and historical sites.
 The Royal Sultan Abu Bakar Museum and Grand Palace is sited amidst beautiful and immaculate gardens.
 The Royal Sultan Abu Bakar with its extraordinary European design influenced dome is an ideal for photography.
 The Johor Art Gallery boasts a wide array of historical and traditional artifacts.
-The Mawar Gift Shop and Johor Tourism Information Centre (JOTIC) offers a selection of dainty souvenirs.
+The Malaysian Gift Expo and Johor Tourism Information Centre (JOTIC) offers a selection of dainty souvenirs.

 Located on a hill called Bukit Timbalan, this building was built in 1940.
 As it is on a hill, the square tower of the massive building still dominates the Johor Bahru skyline despite the appearance of many high rise buildings in the recent years.
 It houses the state secretariat as well as the other departments of the state government.
 Visitors may find the grand hall of particular interest.

 Built by the late Sultan Abu Bakar, this imposing palace along Jalan Tun Dr Ismail has been converted into a museum showcasing many rare and beautiful treasures from all over the world.
 Open daily except on Fridays.

 This mosque, said to be the most beautiful in Malaysia, was completed in 1900, a few years after the death of the Sultan.
 Taking 8 years to construct, the mosque can accommodate 2,000 worshippers.
 It is located on spacious grounds not far from the Istana Besar overlooking the Tebrau Straits.